nais/doc/docs/persistence/postgres.md

 When you deploy your application with database config, NAIS will ensure the database exists in a [Google Cloud SQL instance](https://cloud.google.com/sql) with the specified [Postgres](https://cloud.google.com/sql/docs/postgres/) version, and configure the application with means to connect to it.

 !!! info
+    The Database instance takes a few minutes to be created, so your app will not be able to connect to right away.
+This only applies to the first time deploy.

+!!! info
     This feature is only available in GCP clusters.
 If you need on-prem databases, head over to [navikt/database-iac](https://github.com/navikt/database-iac).